mdalimran1014/Blood_Bank_Management_System/README.md

 # Blood_Bank

-This is our colaboative project on blood bank
+This is our collaborative project on blood bank